 #2- Being completely candid and asking for feedback

-I have found that being completely candid and asking for feedback from company owners and entrepreneurs more successful from yourself can work wonders.
+I have found that being completely candid and asking for feedback from company owners and entrepreneurs more successful than yourself can work wonders.
 People can read all the books available, yet nothing can be more refreshing and eye-opening than laying out a few goals or honest barriers to growth for another to analyze.
-You’ll often hear things maybe you already knew were true, but needed to further validate.
-Other times, you’ll get a few nuggets of wisdom that will soon take you to new heights.
+You'll often hear things maybe you already knew were true, but needed to further validate.
+Other times, you'll get a few nuggets of wisdom that will soon take you to new heights.

 Thanks to Bob Bradley, Bradley Public Relations & Marketing!

 I took my business to the next level by taking MYSELF to the next level.
 I took a year and I worked to re-evaluate how I wanted to show up in this world.
 I made sure to give myself love and self-care.
 I disconnected from what wasn’t working for me.
 I took time to ask myself the hard questions and be okay with the dark and lonely moments of entrepreneurship.
 And then I made sure that my business aligned with my soul.
 The result?
 Business is the best it has ever been.
 And so is LIFE!